avaframe/AvaFrame/docs/moduleOut3Plot.rst

 in1DataPlots
 =================

-in1DataPlots can be used to produce plots of a sample and its characteristics derived with ``computeFromDistribution.py``, such as: cumulative distribution function (CDF), bar plot of sample values, probability density function (PDF) of the sample, comparison plot of empirical- and desired CDF and comparison of empirical- and desired PDF.
+in1DataPlots can be used to plot a sample and its characteristics derived with ``computeFromDistribution.py``, such as: cumulative distribution function (CDF), bar plot of sample values, probability density function (PDF) of the sample, comparison plot of empirical- and desired CDF and comparison of empirical- and desired PDF.